 How do I give someone else access to my account?

-You must submit this request in writing.
+You must submit your request in writing.
 This can be submitted via fax or email.

 Why is my gate remote no longer working?

 This often occurs when the battery runs low.
 If you’ve had the gate remote for several years, it could just be natural wear & tear.
 New remotes can be purchased through Preferred Communities.
 The gate remotes have nothing to do with the gate code changes.

 How do I submit an appeal?

 Information on the appeal process can be found by clicking “Appeal Process” under “Homeowners”.

 I received a Notice of Violation for something that was not on my property.
 What do I do?

 You may do the following if you believe you were mistakenly cited:

 - Submit an appeal to the Board of Directors.
 Appeal requests must be in writing by either the owner or any person designated by the owner.